-Facebook, Instagram To Offer Paid Ad-Free Europe Subscriptions
+Facebook, Instagram to offer paid ad-free Europe subscriptions

 Europe has hit Meta with huge fines over privacy and how it uses European users' data.

-From November European users can subscribe for a fee of 9.99 euros ($10.50) a month on the web, or 12.99 euros on mobile phones using iOS and Android systems, Meta said.
+From November, European users will be able to subscribe for a fee of 9.99 euros ($10.50) a month on the web, or 12.99 euros on mobile phones using iOS and Android systems, Meta said.

 Subscriptions would apply to an individual's linked Facebook and Instagram accounts.